shivannis/xandr-docs-public/xandr-docs/articles/monetize/use-cases-for-cross-device-targeting.md

 ---
-Title : Use Cases for Cross-Device Targeting and Measurement Description : Cross-device targeting and measurement can effectively address several ms.date: 10/28/2023 key goals for advertisers, including per-user frequency capping, expanding an ad's reach to users who favor different devices, and attributing conversions that take place on a different device from the initial ad view.
+title: Microsoft Monetize - Use Cases for Cross-Device Targeting and Measurement description : Learn how using Cross-device Targeting and Measurement can be of advantage to advertisers. ms.date: 10/28/2023
 ---

-# Use Cases for Cross-Device Targeting and Measurement
+# Microsoft Monetize - Use cases for cross-device targeting and measurement

 Cross-device targeting and measurement can effectively address several key goals for advertisers, including per-user frequency capping,